 Keratoconus is a very slow progressive eye condition that affects the cornea.
 The normally round, dome-shaped cornea weakens and thins, causing a cone-like bulge to develop.
 The regular curvature of the cornea becomes irregular, resulting in increasing nearsightedness (myopia) and astigmatism that have to be corrected with special glasses or contact lenses.
-Since the cornea is responsible for refracting most of the light coming into the eye, corneal abnormalities can result in significant visual impairment, making simple tasks like driving or reading books.
+The cornea is responsible for refracting most of the light coming into the eye, therefore corneal abnormalities result in significant visual impairment.

-Intacs is a trademark name for implantable corneal ring segments.
-These are very thin inserts of varying sizes that were previously used to treat low levels of nearsightedness.
-They have been FDA approved for the treatment of keratoconus.
-These rings are inserted into the middle layer of the cornea, in our practice with the assistance of a femtosecond laser, and are positioned so that they will help flatten the cornea and lessen the astigmatism.
-This can improve uncorrected vision and vision with glasses, but depending on how severe the keratoconus is, contact lenses may still be required for best corrected vision.
+INTACTS: Implantable corneal ring segments are inserted into the middle layer of the cornea with the assistance of femtosecond laser.
+They are positioned so that they will help flatten the cornea and lessen the astigmatism.
+This can improve uncorrected vision, but contact lenses may still be required for best corrected vision.
 Intacts do not prevent progression of keratoconus.

 Contact Washington Eye Physicians and Surgeons to schedule a consultation with our experienced keratoconus specialists in Chevy Chase, MD.